geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

-    - You might need to exclude tiles that are already processed in a previous run by specifying the path to the JSON file named `processed_coordinates.json` containing the coordinates of the bottom left corner of the processed tiles (this file is created automatically by the [exporter](#step-6-configure-the-exporter) in the output directory)
+    - You might need to exclude tiles that are already processed in a previous run by specifying the path to the JSON file named `processed_coordinates.json` containing the coordinates of the bottom left corner of the processed tiles (this file is created automatically by the [exporter] in the output directory)

 Note that there are alternative ways to specify the area of interest, e.g. by providing a path to a geodataframe (geopackage or shapefile) containing the area of interest as a single polygon or a set of polygons.

-Have a look at the [API reference](../../api_reference/process_area.md#aviary.ProcessAreaConfig) for more details on the configuration options.
+Have a look at the [API reference][API reference ProcessArea] for more details on the configuration options.

+  [`ProcessArea`]: ../../api_reference/process_area.md
+  [exporter]: #step-6-configure-the-exporter
+  [API reference ProcessArea]: ../../api_reference/process_area.md#aviary.ProcessAreaConfig

 ---

 ### Step 4: Configure the data preprocessor

-To preprocess the fetched data, we will use the [`NormalizePreprocessor`](../../api_reference/data/data_preprocessor/normalize_preprocessor.md) with the following configuration:
+To preprocess the fetched data, we will use the [`NormalizePreprocessor`] with the following configuration:

 ``` yaml title="config.yaml"
 data_preprocessor: